Guardsman (character): Powers and abilities

 The Guardsman armor provides its wearer with enhanced strength, increased speed, offensive weaponry, and flight capabilities.

 Reception

-Darby Harn of Screen Rant included the Guardsman among the best Iron Man comic characters not yet adapted into the Marvel Cinematic Universe, noting that his "iconic" armor—originally designed by Tony Stark—ties him closely to Iron Man's mythos.
-Harn highlighted the character's long-standing rivalry with Stark, describing their fallout as an interesting aspect of the Guardsman's history.
+Darby Harn of Screen Rant included Guardsman among the best Iron Man comic characters not yet adapted into the Marvel Cinematic Universe, noting that his "iconic" armor—originally designed by Tony Stark—ties him closely to Iron Man's mythos.
+Harn highlighted the character's long-standing rivalry with Stark, describing their fallout as an interesting aspect of Guardsman's history.
 While multiple individuals have taken on the Guardsman identity, Harn compared his backstory to that of Mysterio in the MCU and suggested the character could serve as an intriguing antagonist for Iron Man’s successors in live-action.